 How will I be notified if money is recovered for payments to victims?

 - Through the investigation and subsequent settlement, the Dalbeys are required to provide the FTC and the Colorado Attorney General's office a complete Customer list.
-However, to ensure we have your current information on file, please file your information here.
+However, to ensure we have your current information on file, please file an updated report here here.